algobulls/algobulls_help_site/docs/broker/moneykrishnafinance.md

 ## 1. One-Time Activity
 ---
-This activity will help you to link your broking account to the AlgoBulls account via the Non-OAuth method.
+This is a pre-requisite activity to be done before you can link your broking account to the AlgoBulls account via the Non-OAuth method.

 * Visit [https://hsconsole.hypertrade.in/login?brokerId=MKF](https://hsconsole.hypertrade.in/login?brokerId=MKF)